The European Rediscovery of Aristotle: Oxford, 13th Century

 More details

-ARISTOTLE, DE ANIMA, BOOK III, IN LATIN, TWO PARTIAL LEAVES FROM A MANUSCRIPT, HEAVILY ANNOTATED BY CONTEMPORARY HAND AND 17TH CENTURY OWNER.
+ARISTOTLE, DE ANIMA, BOOK III, IN LATIN TRANSLATION OF JAMES OF VENICE, TWO PARTIAL LEAVES FROM A MANUSCRIPT, HEAVILY ANNOTATED BY CONTEMPORARY HAND AND 17TH CENTURY OWNER.
 [England, almost certainly Oxford, first half of the thirteenth century]

 Two partial leaves from the same book, 105 x 160mm, main text written space, between 6 to 20 lines on each fragment of main text, in black ink in a hand with English features and substantial marginal and interlinear comments contemporary with the text, recovered from an Early Modern binding with discoloration indicating the pasted-down side, and slight rust mark from historic use of paperclip.
 17th century owner’s mark written perpendicular to the original text.